Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Motivation and Overview

 In this paper, we consider two different woven composite models: single-material and bi-material woven composite.
-Single-material woven composite is made of one material for the whole model, and bi-material woven composite is made of two materials we consider.
-Specifically, we will consider two Machine Learning tasks: \begin{enumerate} \item \textbf{Task 1}: Build the connection between woven composite architecture (pattern + material) and corresponding in-plane moduli.
+Single-material woven composites consist of yarns made of one material for the whole model, whereas bi-material woven composites have different yarns made of two materials.
+Specifically, we will consider three tasks (an overview is represented in Figure~\ref{img:paper_overview}) as follows: \begin{enumerate} \item \textbf{Task 1}: Establish the connection between woven composite architecture (pattern + material) and corresponding in-plane moduli.
 We will focus on the following tasks: (1) Forward Direction Prediction (FDP): predicting from woven composite architecture to the corresponding modulus.
 (2) Backward Direction Prediction (BDP): predicting from woven modulus to its architecture.
-We decouple the BDP problem into two sub-problems: prediction from weave in-plane modulus and material sequence to its pattern (named as BDPa) and prediction from weave in-plane modulus and pattern to its material sequence (named as BDPb). \item \textbf{Task 2}: Propose a feature-based woven composite optimization strategy to find the woven composite with the highest overall in-plane modulus.
-Specifically, the optimization strategy is developed based on regression analysis using Gray Level Co-occurrence Matrix (GLCM) features from weave patterns and physical space features from weave material sequences.
-From the regression analysis, we can determine whether each feature is positively or negatively correlated with the woven composite's overall in-plane modulus and further optimize the pattern based on the relationship. \end{enumerate}
+We decouple the BDP problem into two sub-problems: prediction from weave in-plane modulus and material sequence to its pattern (named as BDPa) and prediction from weave in-plane modulus and pattern to its material sequence (named as BDPb). \item \textbf{Task 2}: Propose a feature-based statistical representation of the woven composite.
+Specifically, we propose representing the weave pattern using the Gray Level Co-occurrence Matrix (GLCM).
+We prove the uniqueness of GLCM statistical features from a binary matrix and how each statistical feature is related to the weave pattern feature in the physical space.
+We further represent the weave material sequence with features from the physical space.
+Later, we conduct statistical analysis to understand how each feature is correlated with the overall moduli ($E_{all}=E_1+E_2+G_{12}$) of woven composites. \item \textbf{Task 3}: Propose the feature-based statistical optimization strategy to find the woven composite with the highest overall moduli and discover the near-optimal woven composite design using the methods developed in Task 1 and Task 2.
+From the statistical analysis, we can determine whether each statistical feature is positively or negatively correlated with the woven composite's overall in-plane modulus and further optimize the choice of weave pattern and material sequence based on such correlation relationship. \end{enumerate}